-On January 12, 2016, MetLife, Inc. announced its plan to pursue the Separation.
+On January 12, 2016, MetLife, Inc. announced its plan to pursue the Separation and on July 21, 2016, MetLife, Inc. announced that the separated business will be rebranded as "Brighthouse Financial" after the Separation.
+The separated business would include a substantial portion of MetLife, Inc.'s Retail segment and certain portions of the Corporate Benefit Funding segment and Corporate & Other.
+MetLife, Inc. currently plans to include MetLife Insurance Company USA, New England Life Insurance Company, First MetLife Investors Insurance Company, MetLife Advisers, LLC and certain captive reinsurance companies in the proposed separated business.
 MetLife is currently evaluating structural alternatives for the proposed Separation, including a public offering of shares in an independent, publicly traded company, a spin-off, or a sale.
 The completion of a public offering would depend on, among other things, the U.S. Securities and Exchange Commission ("SEC") filing and review process, as well as market conditions.
 A Separation, depending on the specific form, would be subject to the satisfaction of various conditions and approvals, including, among other things, approval of any transaction by the MetLife, Inc. Board of Directors, satisfaction of any applicable requirements of the SEC, and receipt of insurance and other regulatory approvals and other anticipated conditions.